 Dean Creek Elk Viewing Area

 You'll head east out of Reedsport on Highway 38 to get to the Dean Creek Elk Viewing Area, home of a resident herd of magnificent Roosevelt elk.
 The viewing area stretches along a 3-mile section of Oregon Highway 38, with two viewing areas and several observation pull-outs.
-The Dean Creek Elk outdoor interpretive exhibits allows you to learn more about the elk, as well as other local flora and fauna.
+The Dean Creek Elk outdoor interpretive exhibits allow you to learn more about the elk, as well as other local flora and fauna.
 Another BLM-operated recreation site, the O.H.
 Hinsdale Rhododendron Garden, is located on the other side of Highway 38.

 Oregon Dunes NRA Visitor Center

 Staffed by expert park rangers, the official visitor center for the Oregon Dunes National Recreation Area is located right along Highway 101 in Reedsport.
 You'll be able to find out anything and everything you want to know about Oregon Dunes activities, as well as other local recreation and attractions.
-The Oregon Dunes NRA Visitor Center also has a few interpretive exhibits and a small book store.
+The Oregon Dunes NRA Visitor Center also has a few interpretive exhibits and a small bookstore.